 When using the linear function approximation, since the true action value may not lie in the subspace spanned by the feature vectors, a solution of the Bellman equation may not exist in general.
-To resolve this issue, a standard approach is to consider the projected Bellman equation defined as
+To resolve this issue, a standard approach is to consider the projected Bellman equation (PBE) defined as

-where \(\Gamma:=X(X^TDX)^{-1}X^TD \) is the weighted Euclidean Projection with respect to state-action visit distribution onto the subspace spanned by the feature vectors, and ${\cal T}X\theta ^* = \gamma P\Pi _{X\theta ^* } X\theta ^* + R$.
-In this case, there is more chances for a solution satisfying the above projected Bellman equation to exist.
-Still, there may exist cases where the projected Bellman equation does not admit a solution.
-We will give an example of such case in Section~3.
+where \(\Gamma:=X(X^TDX)^{-1}X^TD \) is the weighted Euclidean projection with respect to state-action visit distribution onto the subspace spanned by the feature vectors, and ${\cal T}X\theta ^* = \gamma P\Pi _{X\theta ^* } X\theta ^* + R$.
+In this case, there are more chances for a solution satisfying the PBE to exist.
+Still, there may exist cases where the PBE does not admit a solution.
+To proceed, letting